Electronic Network for Arab-West Understanding: History

 Through the ENAWU project CIDT standardized the transliteration of Arabic names.
 This was a major headache since none of the participating organizations used the same transliteration system for Arabic names.
 The participating organizations realized that standardization in one organization is already difficult but that across different organizations it is even more difficult.

 The ENAWU project created a very elaborate tagging system to all data online, including names of authors, names of people and organizations mentioned in texts, references of authors to Bible and Qur’an, which helped organizations in Egypt to make a convincing argument against the film Fitna of Geert Wilders in March 2008.
 ENAWU used the Arab-West Report as a springboard for discussions, on the controversial film 'Fitna' by Dutch MP Geert Wilders[3] and a petition of Egyptian church and Muslim leaders to Dutch Parliament.
 This resulted in the formation of the Dutch Cairo Committee which consists of representatives of different Christian denominations, Muslim organizations.
 Later Dutch Jewish organizations joined.
 Again later the Committee changed its name in Overlegorgaan Joden, Christenen, Moslims (OJCM), Consultation Jews, Christians, Muslims.

 ENAWU created a hierarchical system for location names (country, governorate, district and smallest administrative units) and linked this to articles in the Arab-West Report database.
 This makes the search system in particular useful to rapidly discover context to any issue that pops up in the media and thus rapidly quell conspiracy theories and other distortions.

 The portal was developed to provide avenues and facilities for participation of all users.
 The individual registered users, registered organizations, and other casual visitors could readily search, collaborate and communicate while using the portal.
 As mentioned above, the essence of developing the system in the manner noted was to enhance sharing and collaboration using the information.
 Having a database that had access to the various other electronically stored data was a significant step in realizing the objectives of ENAWU.
 As such, the portal developed was created to support the initial supportive organizations, as well as to scale and support a growing number of network partners, members, individuals associated and other entities.

 The development of the database went hand-in-hand with the development of student internships.
 Through the database in particular they became aware how complex many reported issues are that they we should refrain from making rapid judgements.
-Many students reported that realities in interfaith relations are far more complex then what they had read in books during their studies.
+Many students reported that realities in interfaith relations are far more complex than what they had read in books during their studies.

 Thanks to the Electronic Network for Arab-West Understanding project it became much easier for students to build on the experiences and work of previous students.
 Students became increasingly important to add content to the database, promoted this through social media and other channels.